Free Pima County Public Records Search (Criminal, Marital, Court)

 Alternatively, you can request public prison records, police reports, and jail records online, in person, or by mail.

 No matter which method is used, the requester must pay $5 for each report copy.
-The sheriff’s office charges an additional 25 cents per page for all reports longer than 20 pages.
+The sheriff’s office charges an additional $0.25 per page for all reports longer than 20 pages.

 Requesters must also submit a brief written statement about the timeline or type of record they seek.3

-A screenshot of the jail report search tool provided by the Sheriff's Department of Pima County requiring the requester's name, full mailing address, contact phone number, inmate full name, details of the request and other additional information that the requester can provide.
+A screenshot of the jail report request form provided by the Sheriff's Department of Pima County displays the first few fields available, including the requester's name, full mailing address, and contact phone number, with an instruction and a disclaimer about the report's availability pasted on the side.

 Source: Pima County Sheriff’s Department3